-The claims are the most significant part of a patent, their prominence in patent valuation cannot be overstated.
+The claims are the most important part of a patent, their prominence in patent valuation cannot be overstated.
 Incredibly, this fundamental maxim is often overlooked resulting in flawed valuations.
 In patent law: "The name of the game is the claim."

 A patent provides the patent owner the "right to exclude" others from making, using or selling the invention claimed in the patent for 20 years.
 US law dictates that whoever without authority makes, uses, offers to sell, or sells any patented invention, or imports any patented invention (during the term of the patent) is guilty of patent infringement.
 The value of the patent lies directly within the claims, i.e. they define the literal boundary of the patent owner's right to exclude.
-The claims of the patent define the patented invention; further infringement of "any one claim" is considered infringement of the patent.
+The claims define the patented invention; further infringement of "any one claim" is considered infringement of the patent.

-Without exception, the claims are the most vital part of a patent and their analysis is an unconditional requirement for determining value.
+Without exception, the claims are vital and their analysis is an unconditional requirement for determining value.
 In order for infringement to exist, every element or limitation of the claim must exist in the accused product or process — in other words, each and every claim element must be identified — a doctrine known as the "all-elements rule."

 Infringement is commonly documented in the form of a claim chart.
 The claim chart illustrates the existence of every claim element in an accused infringing product or process.
-Effective patent licensing and transaction negotiations depend on compelling Evidence of Use (EoU) in the form of accurate and detailed claim charts, offering concrete evidence that a patented invention is being used in a product.
+Effective patent licensing and brokering depend on compelling Evidence of Use (EoU) in the form of accurate and detailed claim charts, offering concrete evidence that a patented invention is being used in a product.